Last updated: May 7, 2026

 Both are real and both are used.
 Augurine defaults to the Chaldean (Hellenistic) ordering because it is older, more widely attested in classical sources like Vettius Valens and Hephaistio, and is the system that contributes to essential dignity scoring.
 The triplicity system, which assigns rulers from the same elemental triplicity, is a later modern synthesis.
 Pick one and stay consistent within a chart.

 The decan ruler acts as a sub-dispositor of the planet sitting in that decan.
-A Sun in a Mars-ruled decan picks up Mars qualities even if Mars and the Sun are not in direct aspect.
+A Sun in a Mars-ruled decan picks up Mars symbolism even if Mars and the Sun are not in direct aspect.
 Look at the decan ruler's sign, house, and condition to read the influence.
-When the same planet keeps showing up as decan ruler across multiple key placements, that planet quietly directs more of the chart than its own placement suggests.
+When the same planet keeps showing up as decan ruler across multiple key placements, that planet becomes more noticeable in the chart synthesis.

 Are decans the same as cusps?